klapstoelpiloot/kakunu/README.md

 ```

 ## Protocol
-The KlikAanKlikUit protocol is a one-way digital signal with pulses of about 250 microseconds and multiples thereof.
+The Klik Aan Klik Uit (KAKU) protocol is a one-way digital signal with pulses of about 250 microseconds and multiples thereof.
 Because the communication is one-way, the remote control does not know the state of the devices and the devices do not send feedback to any signal, they only listen.
-A common KlikAanKlikUit remote control sends the same message 4 times to increase the chance of successful arrival.
+A common Klik Aan Klik Uit remote control sends the same message 4 times to increase the chance of successful arrival.

 The start of a message is indicated with this signal (T is 250 microseconds):
 ```